Schizophrenia: Definition, Symptoms, Causes and Diagnosis

 When to See a Doctor?

-So, the family and friends of the person are considered responsible to help him/her getting the medical attention he/she needs.
+So, the family members and friends of the person are considered responsible to help him/her getting the medical attention he/she needs.

 The actual cause of schizophrenia is still not known.
 But, it is evident from most of the researches that a combination of the following factors contributes towards the development of the condition: